Scrut1ny/Hypervisor-Phantom/README.md

 | Honorlock |  | ✅ |

 ### Important Tips:
+* To bypass certain Anti-Cheats and Proctoring software you must take different approaches, some are extreme and some are simple.
 * The Host and VM Machine cannot have the same IPv4 LAN address.
 That is a clear indicator a VM is being utilized, because network traffic from the same IPv4 LAN Address is being generated from the host.
 * Use DNS-over-HTTPS (DoH) because it's encrypted.
 Using a unencrypted DNS means the websites you visit are visible to all, but with DoH the most you can obtain is a external IP address.
 * Use a Virtual Private Network (VPN) to mask all traffic.
-Remember popular VPNs won't work with some proctoring or anti-cheat softwore, because the VPNs IP ranges might be blacklisted.
+Remember popular VPNs won't work with some proctoring or Anti-Cheat software, because the VPNs IP ranges might be blacklisted.

 ### VMware PRO License Key:
 ```